Growth of automorphisms of virtually special groups: Growth of general automorphisms

 {\bf Step~5.} \emph{The group $G$ is hyperbolic relative to $\mc{S}(G)$.}

 We wish to prove relative hyperbolicity by appealing to Genevois' criterion \cite[Theorem~1.3]{Gen-relhyp}.
-Elements of $\mc{S}(G)$ are convex-cocompact (see \Cref{prop:S(G)_properties}(2)) and contain all non-cyclic abelian subgroups of $G$.
-Thus, we only need to show that the elements of $\mc{S}(G)$ form a malnormal collection, i.e.\ that distinct elements of $\mc{S}(G)$ have trivial intersection.
+Singular subgroups are convex-cocompact and contain all non-cyclic abelian subgroups of $G$, so we only need to show that distinct singular subgroups have trivial intersection.

-For this, recall that every singular subgroup $U\in\mc{S}(G)$ virtually splits as a nontrivial direct product.
-Thus, consider a finite-index subgroup $U^0\leq U$ splitting as $U_1\x\dots\x U_k\x A$, where each $U_i$ has trivial centre and $A$ is abelian; the $U_i$ and $A$ can all be chosen to be convex-cocompact.
+Recall that every $U\in\mc{S}(G)$ virtually splits as a direct product.
+Consider a finite-index subgroup $U^0=U_1\x\dots\x U_k\x A$, where each $U_i$ has trivial centre and $A$ is abelian; the $U_i$ and $A$ can all be chosen to be convex-cocompact.
 If another element $V\in\mc{S}(G)$ intersects $U$ nontrivially, then it intersects $U^0$ nontrivially.
-Since the intersection $U^0\cap V$ is convex-cocompact, it contains a nontrivial element $u$ lying either in $A$ or in one of the $U_i$.
+Since the intersection $U^0\cap V$ is convex-cocompact, it contains a nontrivial element $u$ lying either in $A$ or in one of the $U_i$, by \Cref{lem:cc_basics}(6).
 Step~4 then implies that $Z_G(u)\leq U\cap V$.
 If $u\in A$, we obtain $U\leq Z_G(u)\leq V$.
-If instead $u\in U_i$ for some $i$, this shows that $V$ contains all factors of $U^0$ other than $U_i$ and, repeating the same argument with $u$ replaced by an element of $V$ in a different factor of $U$, we again conclude that $U\leq V$.
-Finally, by maximality of singular subgroups, we obtain $U=V$ and complete Step~5.
+If instead $u\in U_i$, we get that $V$ contains all factors of $U^0$ other than $U_i$ and, repeating the same argument with $u$ replaced by an element of $V$ in a different factor of $U$, we obtain $U\leq V$.
+Finally, by maximality of singular subgroups, we have $U=V$, completing Step~5.

 Summing up, $G$ is relatively hyperbolic by Step~5.
 All non-cyclic elements of $\mc{H}$ are contained in non-cyclic centralisers by Step~3 (since $\mc{H}$ consists of finitely many conjugacy classes, each preserved by $\varphi$), and hence they are contained in elements of $\mc{S}(G)$.
 This concludes the proof of the lemma. \end{proof}